-The most popular place to watch sunset in Angkor Archaeological Park is from the top of the Phnom Bakheng temple.
-However it is extremely popular and only 300 people are allowed to enter at a time.
-So plan on arriving 3 hours early to ensure that you’ll get a spot.
+The most popular place to watch the sunset in Angkor Archaeological Park is from the top of the Phnom Bakheng temple.
+However, it is extremely popular and only 300 people are allowed to enter at a time.
+So plan on arriving three hours early to ensure that you’ll get a spot.

 There is a corner at the top with a view of Angkor Wat (although you’ll need a zoom lens).
 Lock this spot down to see the colors of the temple change with the setting sun.

 Sunset at Pre Rup also offers a nice view.
 It will also be quite crowded, but there is no limit on the number of visitors.
 You’ll mainly be watching the sunset over the surrounding jungle as there are no other temples in sight.